bparanj/crystal/electronics/zettel/photo-resistor.md

    Research how photoresistors can be used in solar energy systems to track light levels and optimize panel alignment or regulate power based on sunlight intensity.

-A photoresistor, also known as a light-dependent resistor (LDR) or photocell, functions as a variable resistor that changes its resistance in response to the intensity of light falling on its surface.
+A photoresistor, also known as a photocell, is a variable resistor that changes its resistance in response to the intensity of light falling on its surface.
 It consists of a semiconductor material sensitive to light,  cadmium sulfide (CdS) or cadmium selenide (CdSe).
 As light intensity increases, the resistance of the photoresistor decreases, allowing more current to flow through it.
 This property makes photoresistors valuable in various light-sensing applications, from automatic street lights to camera exposure control systems.

 Atomic Ideas: